All Episodes

 I only go to big towns.

-Uh I'm just kidding.
+I'm just kidding.

-Just kidding, in a rare mood today.
+In a rare mood today.

-Jim, thanks for the uh for the phone call.
+Jim, thanks for the phone call.

 I appreciate it.

-Um story here from the French news agency, Democrats seek direction as 2008 polls loom.
+Story here from the French news agency, Democrats seek direction as 2008 polls loom.

-I want to go back to this little study that we got out of Harvard and the uh the Center for the Project for Excellence in Journalism, and they say that conservative talk radio is critical of Mrs. Clinton, has been 86% of the time that she has discussed in the last five months.
+I want to go back to this little study that we got out of Harvard and the Center for the Project for Excellence in Journalism, and they say that conservative talk radio is critical of Mrs. Clinton, has been 86% of the time that she has discussed in the last five months.

-Uh you know what I would like to see?
+You know what I would like to see?

 I don't need to see it, actually.